Keyboard shortcuts

 This chapter showed that the book’s main discipline is not limited to language modeling.
 Orders, resources, database instances, feasibility relations, signal matrices, open circuits, and local behavior checks can all be read in the same way: name the values, constrain construction, define composition, and test the law that makes the composition trustworthy.

-The remaining practice material asks you to use that reading method yourself.
+The remaining practice material in Exercises asks you to use that reading method yourself.
 The exercises are not meant to test memorized definitions.
 They are meant to train the habit of translating one Rust block into its software role and its categorical shape.

 Further Reading